 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave where you are working to simplify walk-in loading and ground-throw.
+Set the swing-door end to face the eave where your crew is working to align walk-in loading with ground-throw debris paths.

 Surface protection